canro91/canro91.github.io/_posts/2021-04-12-UnitTestNamingConventions.md

 }
 ```

-We find this naming convention in the book [The Art of Unit Testing](https://www.manning.com/books/the-art-of-unit-testing-second-edition) ([my takeaways]({% post_url 2020-03-06-TheArtOfUnitTestingReview %})).
+We find this naming convention in the book [The Art of Unit Testing](https://www.manning.com/books/the-art-of-unit-testing-second-edition) ([my takeaways here]({% post_url 2020-03-06-TheArtOfUnitTestingReview %})).
 This convention uses underscores to separate the unit of work or entry point, the test scenario, and the expected behavior.

 With this convention, we can read our test names out loud like this: "When calling Remove with no parameters, then it returns empty."